Cheltenham Festival Horse Racing Festival Horse Racing 2024 Guide and Preview

 The Cheltenham Festival is considered to be one of the most interesting and prestigious horse racing championships in the world.
 It has been held for over 100 years in the English resort town of Cheltenham (Gloucestershire, England).
 A huge number of tourists, who are attracted by both the sports component and the festive atmosphere, visits Cheltenham Barrier Racing annually.

 During the period of Cheltenham Racecourse, many bookmakers are activated.
 Festival viewers are actively betting not only online but also at the racetrack itself.
-The next Cheltenham Races will take place in the spring of 2022 from March 15 to 18 and, according to tradition, it will last four whole days.
+The next Cheltenham Races will take place in the spring of 2024 from March 12 to 15 and, according to tradition, it will last four whole days.
 The price of tickets for the races starts from 41 pounds for any of the first three days and from 61 pounds–on the crucial Gold Cup Day.

 Bookmakers provide an opportunity to bet on horse racing, not only at the racetrack but also online.
 Moreover, video broadcasts are available on many bookmakers’ sites, so that the bettor can watch the race, even being very far from the venue of the tournament.